 The Del Norte Unified School District, Crescent City, California, is seeking a highly qualified, educational leader to serve as Executive Director of Special Education.
-The district wishes to have the successful candidate assume the responsibilities of the position, on or after February 1, 2023.
+The district wishes to have the successful candidate assume the responsibilities of the position as soon as candidate is available, but no later than July 1, 2023

 McPherson & Jacobson, L.L.C., Executive Recruitment and Development, has been engaged as the consultant in a search for outstanding candidates.
 They will assist the district in identifying and screening the candidates.